ecalder6/azure-gaming/README.md

 ## Q & A
 * How do I install steam games onto the VM?

 In your steam on your computer (not the VM), you should see a drop-down arrow.
 Click on that and click on install on {your_vm_name}.

+* Can't stream/install games because the screen is locked on the VM?

+Use the disconnect shortcut.

 * Why is Windows update included in the script but not used?

 You can trigger the update with the following command
 ```powershell
 powershell -ExecutionPolicy Unrestricted -File setup.ps1 -windows_update